NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/notebooks/05_collab.md

   example, adding a design notebook entry to [our website](https://GitHub.com/NYU-Processor-Design/nyu-processor-design.GitHub.io), or editing a component of the [AMBA](https://GitHub.com/NYU-Processor-Design/nyu-amba) or
   [core](https://GitHub.com/NYU-Processor-Design/nyu-core).

-- To work efficiently, you want to fork the appropriate repo and make a branch on your fork.
+- To work efficiently, you want to fork the appropriate repo and make a branch[^name] on your fork.

 - After making changes, create a pull request to merge your changes to the team’s